-Our Top 10 Joe Tex Songs looks back at the career of an artist that probably never got the credit he deserved from his impact on popular music history.
+Our Top 10 Joe Tex Songs looks back at an artist’s career that probably never got the credit deserved for his impact on popular music history.
 Joe Tex was born in Texas.
-He came to New York in the 1950s and was discovered at New York’s Apollo Theater where he continued to win the Theater’s talent contests Joe Tex was one of the great soul artists of the 1960s that was signed to Atlantic Records.
-Yet, because of the label’s huge stars like Aretha Franklin, Sam & Dave etc.. he kind of always flew under the radar with the exception of his songs.
-The man had tons of r&b hits.
-Those hits were very influential on the development of r&b and soul and it ability to cross over onto the pop charts.
+He came to New York in the 1950s and was discovered at New York’s Apollo Theater, where he continued to win the Theater’s talent contests.
+Joe Tex was one of the great soul artists of the 1960s that was signed to Atlantic Records.
+Yet, because of the label’s huge stars like Aretha Franklin, Sam & Dave, etc., he kind of always flew under the radar except for his songs.
+The man had tons of R&B hits.
+Those hits were very influential on the development of R&B and Soul and its ability to cross over onto the pop charts.
 Additionally, it could be argued that he could be the first rap artist as he recorded many spoken word raps over many of his songs.

-There was a great sense of humor that perpetuated throughout the songs of Joe Tex.
-That humor defined many of his mid 70s hits like “Ain’t Gonna Bump No More (With No Big Fat Woman),” Skinny Legs And All,” and I Gotcha.”
-It was a humor that the man would not have been able to get away with in the current climate and also probably why many of those songs have kind of been kept under wraps over the past thirty years.
+There was a great sense of humor that was perpetuated throughout the songs of Joe Tex.
+That humor defined many of his mid-70s hits like “Ain’t Gonna Bump No More (With No Big Fat Woman),” Skinny Legs And All,” and I Gotcha.”
+It was a humor that the man would not have been able to get away with in the current climate, and also, that is probably why many of those songs have been kept under wraps over the past thirty years.

 One of the most fascinating chapters of the Joe Tex story was his rivalry with James Brown.
 The two men accused each other of often stealing each other’s dance moves and vocal styles.
-They even shared the same woman which resulted in a great Joe Tex song entitled “You Keep Her.”
-In the end, James Browne did record some of Joe Tex’ songs including James Brown’s big hit Baby’ Your Right.
+They even shared the same woman, resulting in a great Joe Tex song entitled “You Keep Her.”
+In the end, James Browne did record some of Joe Tex’ songs, including James Brown’s big hit Baby’ Your Right.

-While our goal has always been to present the great artists of classic rock history and all the links to the music from artists of other styles of music like r&b, soul, and jazz, it’s very important to present the artists that have fallen through the cracks, the ones whose names are not mentioned often enough, the ones who had a significant impact on music, the ones like Joe Tex.
-Your going to love these Joe Tex songs.
-They were loved heavily when they were first released, and they should be remembered as much as the music is of James Brown, Aretha Franklin, The Temptations and all the other great soul and r&b artists of the 1950s, 60s 70s and 80s.
+While our goal has always been to present the great artists of classic rock history and all the links to the music from artists of other styles of music like R&B, soul, and jazz, it’s very important to present the artists that have fallen through the cracks, the ones whose names are not mentioned often enough, the ones who had a significant impact on music, the ones like Joe Tex.
+You are going to love these Joe Tex songs.
+They were loved heavily when they were first released, and they should be remembered as much as the music is of James Brown, Aretha Franklin, The Temptations, and all the other great soul and R&B artists of the 1950s, ’60s, 70s, and 80s.

 # 10 – Baby You’re Right

-We open up our Top 10 Joe Tex songs list with his classic song “Baby You’re Right.”
-Oh baby does this sound so sweet.
-Its r&b at its finest.
-James Brown knew it was too and that’s why he recorded the song.
+We open our Top 10 Joe Tex songs list with his classic song “Baby You’re Right.”
+Oh baby, does this sound so sweet.
+It is R&B at its finest.
+James Brown knew it was, too, so he recorded the song.
 Joe Tex released the song in 1960.
 James Brown issued it as a single in 1961.